dartoos-dev/eo_color/README.md

 **adverbs** (ultra, very, bit, etc.) and **adjectives** (light, dark, etc.).

 For example, to get the primary shade of grey, simply **declare** `Grey()`.
-Likewise, there are commands for retrieving shades of grey that are lighter or darker than the primary shade.
+Likewise, there are commands for retrieving shades of grey that are either lighter or darker than the primary shade.

 - **lighter shades**: `Grey.bitLighter()`, `Grey.lighter()`, `Grey.light()`,
   `Grey.veryLight()`, or `Grey.ultraLight()` for the lightest shade of grey.